Joe-ElM/Used-Cars-Sales/README.md

 Incorporated Polynomial Features and K-Means Clusters Feature based on model interpretation.
 Adjusted the main pipeline to seamlessly integrate the feature engineering function.

+Natural Language Processing (NLP), colloquially referred to as NLP, represents a captivating domain nestled within the realms of computer science and artificial intelligence, dedicated to unraveling the intricate dance between machines and human (natural) languages.

+In the quest for precise textual analysis, it becomes imperative for machine learning algorithms to discern the underlying structures woven within the fabric of the text.
+This entails a pivotal procedure known as tokenization, wherein the corpus undergoes meticulous segmentation, dissecting it into meaningful linguistic entities such as words or sentences, meticulously cataloged within a list.
+These discrete entities, aptly termed tokens, serve as the fundamental building blocks for subsequent analysis and processing.

+Certain cleaning and preparation techniques, such as lemmatization, removing stop words, and eliminating punctuation marks, are not employed in this project as they are deemed unnecessary.

+The integration of the Model and Submodel effectively reduced the number of features by around 50%.
+However, this combination resulted in a slight 1% decrease in the overall score.

 ### 6. Model Interpretation

 Derived insights into feature importance through model-specific methodologies, including analyses of feature importance, and decision tree visualizations.